shawngraham/chi-lab/content/authors/alex_lane/_index.md

 - "Grad Students"
 ---

 I’m a 2019 graduate of Carleton University with a Bachelor’s of Computer Science, Honours in Game Development, Minor in Music.
 I have a desire to work in an environment that challenges myself in regards to design, creativity, or research.
+I am currently working towards my MA in Information Technology with a concentration in Data Science.

 I'm currently working as a research assistant on a neural network involved in observing the online bone trade, making optimizations, under the supervision of Dr. Graham of Carleton's Department of History.
 In addition, I have a piece of software in continued development on my GitHub.
 It allows for real-time modification of MIDI files to be able to perceive immediate changes in the music; conceptual purpose is as a development tool for small game developement teams.